-Mercedes: Engineered for Performance and Efficiency
+Mercedes: Engineered for All-in Performance and Efficiency

 “It’s our ambition to lead the way to carbon neutral and sustainable mobility.
 F1 is one of the toughest technical competitions in the world and success can only be achieved by pushing technological boundaries every day.” –Markus Schaefer, Member of the Board of Management, Daimler AG